-- ☐ Change the engine oil and engine oil filter. - □ Rotate tires. - ☐ Inspect the front & rear axle fluid, change if using your vehicle for police, taxi, fleet, off-road or frequent trailer towing.
+- □ Change the engine oil and engine oil filter. - □ Rotate the tires, rotate at the first sign of irregular wear, even if it occurs before 24,000 miles (39 000 km). - □ Inspect all door latches for presence of grease, reapply if necessary. - □ Inspect the CV joints. - □ Inspect exhaust system. - □ Inspect the front and rear axle fluid, change if using your vehicle for police, taxi, fleet, off-road or frequent trailer towing.